atthoriqpp/data_science_portfolio/README.md

 # Data Science Portfolio
 Data analytics project repository for data science skill development.
-Portfolios are presented as Jupyter Notebooks/SQL Query Files and reports (PDF).
+Portfolios are presented as Jupyter Notebooks/SQL Query Files and Reports (PDF).
 Use the `requirements.txt` file in each project folder to run the notebooks in your environment.

 ## About me
 A driven business administration graduate with a passion for data science.
 Recently completed Rakamin Academy's Data Science Bootcamp and was awarded the runner-up spot for Best Final Project Team.
 Proficient in Python, SQL, and Looker Studio, he is always eager to expand his knowledge in the dynamic field of data science.